We Make It Easy for You to Share Your Story in a Book

 When I started travelling by myself, I planned to capture these adventures in great detail.
 But I was often so absorbed in the moment that I forgot to write it all down.
 The notes I did take, got lost on a bumpy night bus traveling through Argentina.
 Perhaps writing just wasn’t for me.

-However, my experiences did leave me determined to create an opportunity for everyone to record their stories, to create a moment to pause and reflect, and turn them into books in order to relive the feeling of times past later on.
+My experiences left me determined to create an opportunity for everyone to record their stories, to create a moment to pause and reflect, and turn them into books in order to relive the feeling of times past later on.

-Eventually, this led to the simple premise upon which StoryTerrace is based — access to biographers to create books about every person.
-A professional writer whose background and personality fit with the person about whom the book is written.
+Eventually, this led to the simple premise upon which StoryTerrace is based — access to biographers and all other preliminary services to easily create books about every person.
 To take a trip down memory lane to capture all of your anecdotes and turning points in your own memoir.

 StoryTerrace is your book production partner, including all ancillary activities from high-quality professional writing and editing to design, printing and publishing.